The following topics will be covered in the Business Analysis Framework article

 In order to perfectly analyze the business process and list down the relevant requirement, it is essential for a business analyst to understand the available requirement gathering techniques and use appropriately.

-Ability to portray requirements in the form of activity diagrams is very essential.
+The ability to portray requirements in the form of activity diagrams is very essential.
 It provides a visual outlook of the requirements and stakeholders will be able to provide quality feedback.

-This is a very important aspect for a business analyst.
+This is a very important aspect of a business analyst.
 A business analyst is the first point of contact with the business owner from the development team.
 Testing places an important role to validate the business requirements.